College Candidate Building

 Ivy Scholars’ admission coaches have spent years answering that question because we spent years evaluating applicants to the world’s top universities.
 We are drawn together by their passion for helping students reach further than they could alone, and our strategy will make you the most competitive candidate you can be.

-Our strategy will take your high school experience to the next level to make you the most competitive candidate you can be.
-Our admissions coaching service places your child with a mentor who to help them develop their academic strengths and extracurricular interests.
+Our strategy will take your high school experience to the next level to make you the most competitive candidate you can be based on what colleges are looking for.
+Our admissions coaching service places your child with a mentor who helps them develop their academic strengths and extracurricular interests.
 Our continuity of service means you’ll never worry about being keyed into the process; we integrate tutoring and test prep services for a holistic approach to improving students as thinkers and scholars, as well as applicants.

 We Focus On: